Behaviorism: The Science of Observable Behavior in Psychology

 • Learning occurs through conditioning

-• Behavior is shaped by environmental stimuli
+• Behavior is influenced by environmental stimuli

 Principles of Learning and Conditioning